What is happening in piriformis syndrome?

 If you answered yes, then the culprit is more likely to be muscular.
 But if even a small lift of the leg produces pain, then the culprit is more likely to be bone.
 Either way, if you are experiencing frequent or constant pain, you should see your doctor to rule out causes of sciatica, such as a herniated disc or a vertebra pressing on the sciatic nerve, and to find a course of treatment that is appropriate for you.

-If you want to learn more about what the piriformis muscle is and what it does, check out the other articles in our series on the piriformis muscle: The Piriformis Muscle and How To Stretch The Piriformis Muscle.
+If you want to learn more about what the piriformis muscle is and what it does, check out the other articles in our series on the piriformis muscle: The Piriformis Muscle.